Alcohol and Drug Free Campus

 - When an accident occurs where all parties are present and there are no injuries, the parties should exchange contact and insurance information.
 Either party may file a formal report by going to the Casper Police Department’s website and completing an Online Police Report.
 Since Campus Security is not a law enforcement agency, they cannot investigate traffic accidents or make the formal report.

-- where a vehicle strikes a fixed object such as a pole, railing or wall
+- a vehicle strikes a fixed object such as a pole, railing or wall

-- where a vehicle strikes another vehicle, then flees the scene
+- a vehicle strikes another vehicle, then flees the scene

 - Campus Security officers issue parking and traffic citations at the time of the violation or shortly thereafter.
 The timing is at the discretion of the officer.